chris3evans/my-fitness-tracker/README.md

 1.)
 Run "npm install"

 2.)
-Create a copy of the "environment-template.js" file and call it "environment.js".
-Fill it in with the name of your postgres database and your password for postgres (Do not worry, this file is included in the gitignore)

-The template environment file can be found with the following path from the root:

---> my-fitness-tracker --> src --> Utils --> environment-template.js
+Create a .env file with your database credentials in the root folder.
+The .env file should have the following structure:

+DB_USER="postgres"
+DB_PASSWORD="your local password"
+DB_PORT=5432
+DB_HOST="localhost"
+DB_NAME="your local database"

 3.)
 To start the client side move into the "my-fitness-tracker" directory and run "npm run start"